In this video you'll learn:

 Jeffrey Ptak: There are some firms out there that are quite disciplined, and they don’t succumb to impulse and bring out products at the first whiff of a trend, or something that they can sort of sink their fangs in and make some money from.
 But then, there are other firms who have been less disciplined, and have brought out products at the wrong time or are trying to appeal to many different instincts or imperatives that they believe are out there.
 And so the industry becomes a bit overgrown, and yes — one of the consequences of that is that you see funds come and grow.
 It’s not uncommon after a fund underperforms to see it merged or liquidated away.

-I think that the landscape is changing and firms, operators are having to be more disciplined in thinking about what they are good at, or what they are aspire to be good at, and therefore what products to bring out.
-And that explains why we’re seeing some of the slowing of the growth that we have seen in recent years, and some of the contracting consolidating that we have seen.
+I think that the landscape is changing and firms, operators are having to be more disciplined in thinking about what they are good at, or what they aspire to be good at, and therefore what products to bring out.
+And that explains why we’re seeing some of the slowings of the growth that we have seen in recent years and some of the contracting consolidating that we have seen.

 Robin Powell: Of course, it’s the new funds that tend to attract the most publicity.
 But generally speaking, investors should steer clear.
 The fact that a fund is new certainly doesn’t mean that it’s any better than what’s gone before.